So, you’ve made the resolution to get in shape for the new year – congratulations!

 Regular exercise can elevate your mood, boost energy and promote better sleep.
 It has been linked to a reduction in heart disease, cancer, diabetes and even increased brain function.
 Studies have also found that aerobic exercise may even reduce your risk of developing dementia.
 People who are more physically active are less likely to experience mental decline and have better cognitive function.
 Cognitive function is our memory, thinking and judgment skills.
 These are just some of the benefits you will experience from starting an exercise routine.

 Despite the known benefits of exercising for health, this resolution can still be a bit overwhelming.
-As a physical therapist, I’d like to offer a few tips on how to successfully start a new exercise program in a safe and effective way.
+As a physical therapist, I’d like to offer a few tips for how to successfully start a new exercise program in a safe and effective way.

-- Start Small.
 Set manageable and realistic goals.
-“Getting in shape” is a broad phrase and can mean different things to different people.
+Getting in shape is an open-ended expression and can mean different things to different people.
 Spend some time thinking about how you want to start and try not to overwhelm yourself by taking on too much at once.

-- Have a Holistic Approach.
-If you want to run or walk more, don’t just run or walk.
+If you want to run or walk further or for a longer period of time, I encourage you to do more than just running and walking.
 Consider adding strengthening exercises for your hips and core muscles so your body can take those extra miles without developing joint pain.
-If you want to try a specific workout like Cross Fit, concentrate on strengthening your arms and legs prior to beginning.
-These small investments will limit the stress put on your joints and help prevent injury.
+If you want to try a specific workout like CrossFit, concentrate on strengthening your arms and legs prior to beginning.
+These small investments will limit stress on your joints and help prevent injury.

 If a body part is nagging you, acknowledge it by making an appointment to see your physician before it becomes a real problem.
 An evaluation may be recommended with a physical therapist who will help identify the problem and steer you in the right direction to safely continue your quest for better health.